TN 10 (04-24)

 EXAMPLE

 NH is receiving Disability benefits beginning in 10/1994.
-In 12/1999 he will be full retirement, age 65, and his benefits will be converted to Retirement benefits.
-In 10/2003, we discover an error in the computation of his benefit amount that resulted in the NH receiving more benefits than he was due.
-Since reopening and revising this error would be disadvantageous but we discovered the error within 4 years of his entitlement to Retirement benefits, we can reopen and revise the amount of his benefit beginning in 12/1999, the date his benefits were converted to retirement.
+In 12/1999 the NH will be full retirement, age 65, and their benefits will be converted to Retirement benefits.
+In 10/2003, we discover an error in the computation of their benefit amount that resulted in the NH receiving more benefits than they were due.
+Since reopening and revising this error would be disadvantageous but we discovered the error within 4 years of their entitlement to Retirement benefits, we can reopen and revise the amount of their benefit beginning in 12/1999, the date their benefits were converted to retirement.
 (See GN 04030.070B.4 about the effect of a DIB Guarantee PIA on a subsequent claim).

-NOTE: We cannot go back and correct the amount of his disability benefit since the initial determination made on his Disability benefit was in 10/1994, well over 4 years from the date we discovered the error in 10/2003 and the end result of reopening that determination would be unfavorable to the NH (see GN 04010.020).
+NOTE: We cannot go back and correct the amount of their disability benefit since the initial determination made on their Disability benefit was in 10/1994, well over 4 years from the date we discovered the error in 10/2003 and the end result of reopening that determination would be unfavorable to the NH (see GN 04010.020).

 C. Policy — Claims filed on different earnings records